 - They play a key role in providing liquidity to securities by supporting the trade of securities in a free market and, at times, make transactions, i.e., Buy or sell securities from their accounts to ensure the marketability of the security.

 - They also get themselves involved in the underwriting process of the securities concerned.

 There are overall five steps of becoming an independent broker-dealer which are as follows:

-- The fourth step is to provide an application form also called the BD form for every state where the broker has made a strategy to sell its products.
-This form is provided to SEC which helps to identify the broker’s personal information like contact and if there is any conflict of interest.
+- The fourth step is to provide an application form, also called the BD form, for every state where the broker has made a strategy to sell its products.
+This form is provided to the SEC, which helps to identify the broker’s personal information like contact and if there is any conflict of interest.

-As of 2019 data, the average salary of independent broker-dealer working for a firm can be around $90,000 per year.
+As of 2019 data, the average salary of an independent broker-dealer working for a firm can be around $90,000 per year.
 It can also go as high as $180,000 based on the experience and expertise one possesses.
 The primary way they make money is via the brokerage fees too.
-This is the fee charged for executing a trade.
+It is the fee charged for executing a trade.
 A full-time serviceable broker can charge anything close to 2% of the total transaction money.
-On the other hand, the online broker charges comparatively less which maybe like $5 – $20 on a trade to trade basis.
+On the other hand, the online broker charges comparatively less, which may be like $5 – $20 on a trade to trade basis.

 Broker-dealer are the key people one will interact with when it comes to our investing needs.
 They are on a paid basis but duly help the customers to execute the trade and also make money.
 They also offer intelligent advice based on their experience so that the customers don’t end up losing money.
 They make sure that the portfolio of the customer is built in the most efficient manner where there is ample scope of diversification too.

 This article has been a guide Broker-Dealer and its definition.
 Here we discuss types of broker-dealer, how to become it, along with its function, roles, and salary.
 You can learn more about accounting from the following articles –